-British airline Virgin Atlantic decided to suspend direct flights between Tel Aviv's Ben-Gurion Airport and London Heathrow, the airline announced on Monday.
+British airline Virgin Atlantic will suspend direct flights between Ben-Gurion Airport and London’s Heathrow Airport, the airline announced on Monday.

 “Although we will no longer operate independent flights on this route, we remain committed to serving our customers traveling between Israel and the UK through our codeshare partnership with El Al,” a company spokesperson said.

-"We apologize for the inconvenience and continue working to provide the highest standard of service during this transition period," they added.
+“We apologize for the inconvenience.
+We will continue working to provide the highest standard of service during this transition period,” they added.

-Affected customers who booked their flights directly though Virgin Atlantic will receive email notifications from May 10 onwards, and the cancellation will be reflected in the "My Bookings" section on Virgin Atlantic's website from the same date.
+Affected customers who booked their flights directly through Virgin Atlantic will receive email notifications from May 10 onward, and the cancellation will be reflected in the “My Bookings” section on Virgin Atlantic’s website from the same date.

 Virgin Atlantic will not resume flights between London Heathrow and Tel Aviv as planned this October.
 The route is now suspended permanently.Virgin will continue to offer a codeshare to Tel Aviv with EL AL.